juce-framework/JUCE/BREAKING_CHANGES.md

 ## Change

+The minimum supported compilers and deployment targets have been updated, with the new minimums listed in the top level [README](README.md).

+MinGW is no longer supported.

+**Possible Issues**

+You may no longer be able to build JUCE projects or continue targeting older platforms.

+**Workaround**

+If you cannot build your project, update your build machine to a more modern operating system and compiler.

+There is no workaround to target platforms that predate the new minimum deployment targets.

+**Rationale**

+New features of JUCE require both more modern compilers and deployment targets.

+The amount of investment MinGW support requires is unsustainable.

+## Change

 The [JUCE End User Licence Agreement](https://juce.com/legal/juce-8-licence/) has been updated and all JUCE modules are now dual-licensed under the AGPLv3 and the JUCE licence.
 Previously the juce_audio_basics, juce_audio_devices,